alisqi/TwigQI/README.md

-# TwigStan: static code analysis for twig templates
+# TwigQI: The Twig Quality Inspector extension
-This repo offers an extension to the [Twig templating](https://github.com/twigphp/Twig) engine which adds static code analysis.
+This repo offers an extension to the [Twig templating](https://github.com/twigphp/Twig) engine which adds compile-time and runtime code quality inspections for templates.

 Unlike other projects like [curlylint](https://www.curlylint.org/) and [djLint](https://www.djlint.com/docs/linter/), which focus on HTML, this tool exclusively analyzes the Twig code.